kfjatuch/bootoption/README.md

 ## License

-This project is licensed under the terms of the GPL version 3
+bootoption is free software: you are free to change and redistribute it.
+See the GNU GPL version 3 or later [http://gnu.org/licenses/gpl.html](http://gnu.org/licenses/gpl.html)